Spin gauge theory, duality and fermion pairing: Introduction

 Such a term corresponds to topologically massive gauge theory, so the potential between two sources interacting via the gauge field ought to be Yukawa in the non-relativistic limit.
 But that is not what happens in this case.
 Calculated directly from the action in Eq.~(\ref{spin-gauge-action}), the potential has two components.
 One is an ${r}^{-1}$ Coulomb potential which corresponds to a massless gauge field, and the other is a linear potential which is attractive irrespective of the charges or spin alignment of the fermionic sources~\cite{Chatterjee:2016liu}.
 In this paper we argue that the action of Eq.~(\ref{spin-gauge-action}) can arise in a system described by local fields.

 Since a linear potential is produced by a string, we start with a system which contains string-like objects as well as fermions.
 As we will see below, the nonlocal interaction appears naturally if we consider Abrikosov-Nielsen-Olesen (ANO) vortex strings in the Abelian Higgs model interacting with charged fermions.
-Such a system, called a boson-fermion model, was originally proposed as a model of high-$T_c$ superconductivity~\cite{Friedberg:1989ji,Friedberg:1989gj,Friedberg:1990eg, Ranninger:1995PRL, Ranninger:1995, Piegari:2003, Micnas:2002, Pawlowski:2010, SALAS201637}, but also appear in models of superconductor-insulator transitions~\cite{Cuoco:2004, Dubi:2007, Loh:2016}, of BCS-BEC crossover~\cite{Deng:2007, Maska:2017}, and of charged Bose liquids~\cite{Kabanov:2005}.
+Such a system, called a boson-fermion model, was originally proposed as a model of high-$T_c$ superconductivity~\cite{Friedberg:1989ji,Friedberg:1989gj,Friedberg:1990eg, Ranninger:1995PRL, Ranninger:1995, Piegari:2003, Micnas:2002, Pawlowski:2010, SALAS201637, Geshkenbein:1997, RevModPhys.66.1125}, but also appear in models of superconductor-insulator transitions~\cite{Cuoco:2004, Dubi:2007, Loh:2016}, of BCS-BEC crossover~\cite{Deng:2007, Maska:2017}, and of charged Bose liquids~\cite{Kabanov:2005}.
 The system we consider has certain differences with the boson-fermion model, in particular we do not consider the $\phi\bar{\psi}\psi$ Yukawa interaction of the fermions with the scalar Higgs field.
 However for ease of convenience we will refer to the system of Abelian Higgs model with charged fermions as a boson-fermion model.
-We will also refer to the fermions as ``unpaired'' fermions, in order to emphasize that these are not part of Cooper pairs whose condensation is responsible for the superconducting transition.
+These fermions are ``unpaired'' or ``itinerant'', meaning that they are not part of Cooper pairs whose condensation is responsible for the superconducting transition. {The main result of our paper is that these fermions show a kind of confinement being joined by a pair of flux strings to other fermions.
+The path to that argument requires that we bring together several results, not all of them well known.}

-In Sec.~\ref{dual-string} we will show how the nonlocal interaction between fermions and the 2-form gauge field $B$ arises in the dual picture of ANO strings interacting with fermions via the electromagnetic gauge field, however the action is not exactly what we are looking for.
+We start by showing in Sec.~\ref{dual-string} how the nonlocal interaction between fermions and the 2-form gauge field $B$ arises in the dual picture of ANO strings interacting with fermions via the electromagnetic gauge field.
+However, it turns out that the resulting action is not exactly what we are looking for.
 In Sec.~\ref{effpot} we calculate the static potential between two fermions and find that it also is not what we were hoping for, a mass term for the $B$ field prevents the appearance of a linear potential.
-However, we show in Sec.~\ref{condensate} in a phase where the $B$ field is massless, we recover Eq.~(\ref{spin-gauge-action}) and thus the fermions are bound by a linear potential.
-We end with a discussion on possible physical implications of our results.
+We show in Sec.~\ref{condensate} that if the strings condense in a kind of Higgs mechanism, then in a phase where the $B$ field is massless, we recover Eq.~(\ref{spin-gauge-action}) and thus the fermions are bound by a linear potential.
+We end with a discussion on the physical implications of our results.